Nintendo Switch: What we know so far

 Its Joy-Con controllers detach and become stand-alone wireless controllers.

 The Switch has a flexible idea of controllers: two "Joy-Con" side pieces slide onto the edges of the Switch tablet, adding four buttons and an analog stick on each side, plus shoulder buttons, just like the Wii U GamePad.
-But when these are slid off, they can become standalone Wii remote-like controllers, held sideways to play games.
+But when these are slid off, they can become standalone Wii remote-like controllers, held sideways to play games -- complete with haptic feedback.
+(Example: Nintendo says you can shake a controller and feel like there's ice cubes moving around inside a glass.)

 There's buttons and a stick on the front of each Joy-Con, but also a pair of hidden ones on the inside -- so you can hand one to a friend for two-player mini games.